 We may have cancer in a beginning form, in any moment, but it is asymptomatic in this stage, and then our body can destroy it just like that, without our awareness.
 If we are in this point and take antioxidant supplements, we may prevent the body from healing itself.
 Because we will prevent the formation of ROS, which are needed in large quantities to destroy the cancer cells.

-If we are having a cold or are under stress we need antioxidants to stop the formation of too many ROS that would lead to aging, chronic diseases or cancer.
-But if you already know yourselves with cancer, then antioxidants will prevent our body’s natural reaction of fighting with it.
+If we are having a cold (which is a stress for the body) or are under mental/emotional stress we need antioxidants to stop the formation of too many ROS that would lead to aging and chronic diseases.
+But if you already know yourselves with cancer or are not yet diagnosed, then antioxidants will prevent our body’s natural reaction of fighting with it.

 Yet, let’s not get paranoid and let’s not prevent anything.
 Let’s only trust our body, love it and thank it.
 And supply it with natural food so it an take whatever needed from there.
 It is the most complex thing on this world, that knows better how to take care of itself.
 Only stick to a balanced diet, physical exercise and peaceful thoughts.
 Our body knows how to take its antioxidants from the food.